LATEST STORIES:

 Niagara police say the discovery of a woman’s body at Charles Daley Park in Lincoln is being treated as suspicious, and homicide detectives have taken over the investigation.

-Detectives say the woman’s body was found with traumatic injuries on Tuesday morning.
+Detectives say the woman’s body was found with traumatic injuries on Tuesday morning — they’re not specifying what exactly those injuries are.

 At the time of the discovery, it was unclear if this incident was being considered suspicious by police.
-Police have now confirmed that the Homicide Unit is investigating.
+Police are currently in the process of identifying the victim as they work to figure out what happened.

 They are now trying to identify the woman.
 She’s believed to be between 25-40 years old, and is described as being between 5’3″ and 5’5″ tall.
 Police say she weighs approximately 130-150 lbs, has long curly dark hair, and may be of South Asian descent.